Your Complete Solution To Aluminum Die Casting in China

 Buffing – Quite similar to polishing, buffing utilizes a finer abrasive applied on the work wheel for better results.

-Electro-polishing – This is a chemical process applied on stainless steel for better and smoother surfaces.
+Electro-polishing – This is a chemical process applied to stainless steel for better and smoother surfaces.

 Sandblasting – The process uses abrasive beads rubbed onto the surface to remove any materials on the surface.